ghazalbn/Mobile-Data-Tracker/README.md

 1. Clone the repository.
 2. Open the project in Android Studio.
+3. Sync the project with the Gradle files.
-3. Build and run the app on an Android device or emulator.
+4. Build and run the app on an Android device or emulator.

 ## Usage